Article first published January 2016, updated June 2019

 Create your online survey.

 When it comes to creating your online survey, you’re going to want to make sure the questions flow together, and that you’re covering all your bases.
-In this stage, you need to look back to your goals.
+In this stage, you need to look back at your goals.

 If your goal is to find out what customers think of a new feature, then you need questions that’ll give you a firm answer.
 You might ask, “How likely are you to recommend this feature to a friend or colleague?” and give them a rating scale from 1 to 10.
 You might ask whether or not they’ve used this feature, and whether they find it easy or difficult to use.
 You might also ask them when they use the feature.